Pun Dictionary: C Entries

 Ellen: "How can I ask Gary out for a date?"
 Helen: "Just pick up the phone and Calgary."

-Call in sick (Book Titles)
+Call in Sick (Book Titles: Good)

 Take a Break!: Colin Sick

-Callous (Tom Swifty)
+Callous (Tom Swifties)

 "Rowing so much hurts my hands," said Tom callously.